stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 ## Design

-The general idea for the JOVE project is to provide a toolkit of Vulkan functionality, consisting of a set of reusable components that collaborate to implement higher level features and demo applications.
+The general idea for the JOVE project is to provide a toolkit of Vulkan and general 3D functionality, consisting of a set of reusable components that collaborate to implement higher level features and demo applications.
 This library of components should satisfy the following requirements:

 * Avoid cut-and-paste code in demo applications.